wangrui24/wangrui24.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "Adjusted Nelson–Aalen estimators by inverse treatment probability weighting with an estimated propensity score" has been accepted at statistics in medicine.
+Our paper "Adjusted Nelson–Aalen estimators by inverse treatment probability weighting with an estimated propensity score" has been accepted at Statistics in Medicine.